 BattleGrounds Fitness offers both memberships and day-passes.
 If you want to become a regular, you can save money with a membership.
 But you can still access the wall if you’re visiting Front Royal, or just want to try it out without committing to a membership.
 If you’re looking for a fun way to introduce kids to rock climbing, consider scheduling a Fit & Fun Birthday Party at BattleGrounds Fitness.

-Safety Precautions for Outdoor Rock Climbing
+Safety Precautions and Equipment for Outdoor Rock Climbing

 We already mentioned that rock climbing, particularly outdoor rock climbing, can be a dangerous sport.
 If you’re inexperienced, the best safety precaution is to go with a guide and follow their directions and advice.
 They’ll be able to help you decide when you’re ready to venture out more independently.
 They can also advise you on purchasing your own equipment.